 Just like the black wood stain, we are applying the sealer with the yellow sponge.
 Make sure you clean it in between uses though.

 You can see how the clear top coat really enhances the wood grain pattern and brings the wood stain to life even more.
 Once completely dry, go back and apply a second coat because two thin coats are better than one.

 Sealing Black Painted Furniture

 Now that the table top is all sealed and finished we still need to seal the rest of the black furniture paint.
 This is a little trick that I like to do.
 Grab your black paint – you know the same one that we use to paint the table.

 Next, grab your clear sealer.
 You can use Gator Hide for this or the satin or matte sealer found HERE.
+Gator Hide and the other listed sealers are all water-based topcoats so any would work.
 Scoop some clear sealer onto a paper plate and then add a little bit of your black paint to the sealer.
 Make sure you have more sealer than black paint, you literally only want to tint the sealer while still keeping its strength.

 Using your applicator sponge, just like before, dab the sponge into your tinted sealer.
 Make sure the sponge is not soaked.